varnerlab/CHEME-4800-5800-ComputingBook/unit-2-data/.ipynb_checkpoints/vectors-matricies-nla-checkpoint.md

 <!-- Matrices and vectors are encoded in computer programs as {ref}`content:references:lda-arrays` -->

-Matrices and vectors naturally arise in simple chemical engineering systems like the one shown in {numref}`fig-chemical-reactor-schematic` Let's dig deeper into their definition, structure, and operations.
+Matrices and vectors naturally arise in simple chemical engineering systems like the one shown in {numref}`fig-chemical-reactor-schematic.` Let's dig deeper into their definition, structure, and operations.

 (content:references:matrix-vector)=
 ## Matrices and Vectors